Aura Parental Controls Review 2024: Are They Worth It?

 However, there are a lot of areas for improvement.
 For example, it has no location-tracking and YouTube monitoring, which you get with Qustodio and Norton Family, and the app is also pretty easy to uninstall, so if your kid is a little tech-savvy, they can remove it from their device without too much effort.

-Only one of Aura’s plans comes with parental controls: the Family plan.
+You can purchase the parental controls as part of the Family plan.
 It comes with all of Aura’s features, covers up to 50 devices for 5 adults, and lets you monitor an unlimited number of kids’ devices.
-The plan comes with a pretty generous 60-day money-back guarantee, so you can try it risk-free.
+It includes a pretty generous 60-day money-back guarantee and a 14-day free trial, so you can try it risk-free.

 🖥️ Web & App Filtering